codestorm1/vintage_cell/notes.md

 - Add charger for WaveShare - just use an add-on board

 Code:
+* invert the control - only one module should reference the state machine.
+The GenServers need to pass messages not call fns.
+Add a primary module that controls the FSM
 * get the volume up
 * dialing detection is off, fix it
 * fona_modem: detect call and let client know